 Germany in the early 1930s.
 Against the backdrop of the Nazis' rise, Hermann Hermann, a Russian émigré and chocolate magnate, goes slowly mad.
 It begins with his seating himself in a chair ...
 See full summary »

 Stefan, a recent college graduate, hitchhikes from Germany to Paris where he meets American expatriate, Estelle.
 They chase the sun to Ibiza.
 An idyllic island life degenerates when she introduces him to heroin and they get addicted.

-The eccentric professor Collins lives completely secluded in his chaotic apartment.
-When the model Penny moves in next to him, he becomes fascinated of her.
-He drills holes in her walls and ceiling and peeps on her day and night.
+The eccentric professor Oscar Collins lives completely secluded in his chaotic apartment.
+When a model (Penny Lane) and her photographer boyfriend move in next to him, he becomes fascinated with her.
+He drills holes in the walls and ceiling and peeps on her day and night.
 He loses himself in daydreams and delusions.Written by

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>